BTI-US/ERC-100/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to ERC-100's documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+The **ERC-100** token standard builds upon the **ERC-20** standard, extending its capabilities for liquidity pool interactions and dynamic price adjustments.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`usage` section for further information, including how to implement and interact with the ERC-100 token standard.

 .. note::

-   This project is under active development.
+   This standard is under active development.

 Contents
 --------

 .. toctree::
+   :maxdepth: 2
+   :caption: Contents

    usage
    api
+   faq
+   limitation
+   further-reading